skn3/forme/README.md

 Your form object is created in such a way that it can be reused for multiple instances of that form.
 You simply provide a storage object and Forme will use it to store any live data when processing a particular instance of the form.
 You can create one static form or if you want, you can create a form per page request.
 With both modes, Forme provides a way for you to add inputs dynamically.

 Forme has no hardcoded concept of rendering.
-It provides you with a simple way to build an object containing all the information about your form.
-This template object can then be passed to your templating engine of choice.
+It provides you with a simple way to generate an object containing all the information about your form.
+This object can then be passed to your template engine of choice.

 - Create static or dynamic form objects to handle input in a generic fashion.
 - Easily apply built in input handlers to process and validate your data.